vilhelmbergsoe/amp.el/README.md

 Run `M-x amp--switch` to quickly jump between amp buffers from different projects or sessions.

-### Terminal Mode Navigation
+### Vterm Navigation

-The amp buffer uses terminal char mode by default.
-If you need to use Emacs commands like `M-x`:
+The amp buffer uses vterm.
+Use standard vterm key bindings:

-- Press `C-c C-j` to switch to line mode (enables normal Emacs commands)
+- `C-c C-t` to toggle between copy mode and vterm mode
-- Press `C-c C-k` to switch back to char mode (direct terminal interaction)
+- In copy mode, you can use normal Emacs navigation and commands

 ### Key Bindings (Optional)